liferay-design/liferay.design/src/markdown/lexicon/foundations/typography.md

 order: 120
 ---

-A basic reference for the definition of the visual identity and the organization of the content.

 ### Font Stacks

 Lexicon uses two text styles exclusively: A sans serif one, which is the main style, and a monospaced one used to render code.